LiaIvanick/gl215-ler-workshop/Guide-to-Git/README.md

 ## Is this course for me?

-In this lesson we use Git from the Unix Shell.
+In this workshop we will use Git from the Unix Shell.
 Some previous experience with the shell will be helpful, but isn’t mandatory.

 ## Prework

-0. Make sure you can login to a [GitHub](https://github.com/) account or open an account if you don't already have one.
+ * Make sure you can login to a [GitHub](https://github.com/) account or open an account if you don't already have one.

-1. Setup Git and the RStudio interface to Git on your local system.
+ * (Alternative 1) - Setup Git and the RStudio interface to Git on your local system:

-    1.1 See the `happygitwithr` instructions for installing: [R/RStudio](https://happygitwithr.com/install-r-rstudio.html) and [Git](https://happygitwithr.com/install-git.html)
+    * See the `happygitwithr` instructions for installing: [R/RStudio](https://happygitwithr.com/install-r-rstudio.html) and [Git](https://happygitwithr.com/install-git.html)

-    1.2 These YouTube videos may be helpful as well: [Windows](https://youtu.be/339AEqk9c-8) or [Mac](https://youtu.be/9LQhwETCdwY)
+    * These YouTube videos may be helpful as well: [Windows](https://youtu.be/339AEqk9c-8) or [Mac](https://youtu.be/9LQhwETCdwY)

-2. An alternative to (1) if you can't (or don't want to) use your own system.
+ * (Alternative 2) - If you can't (or don't want to) use your own system.
 Before the workshop starts, navigate to [rstudio.cloud](https://rstudio.cloud/).
     - You may be prompted to set up an account, which is free.
 If you already have an account, use that.

 ## Schedule